junqi-xie/MySQL-Monitor/MySQLMonitor/readme.md

 # MySQLMonitor - Azure Function App

 This Azure Function App works as a monitor for [Azure Database for MySQL - Flexible Server](https://docs.microsoft.com/en-us/azure/mysql/flexible-server/) with [High availability](https://docs.microsoft.com/en-us/azure/mysql/flexible-server/concepts-high-availability) enabled.
 It detects networking issues between the database server and the customer networking endpoint, and triggers a forced failover on behalf of the customer.
 It mitigates the limitations in the automatic failover detection mechanism.
+When a forced failover is triggered, an email alert will be sent using Azure Communication Service if configured.

 The monitor is designed to run as an [Azure Function App](https://docs.microsoft.com/en-us/azure/azure-functions/), but you can also run it locally.